Fundamentals of Engineering at UC Berkeley

 Engineering is one of the top desired careers in many companies.
 These businesses are always in need of creative minds that can problem solve on their feet and help the company save money, solve issues, and expand their reach.
 If you are considering a career in Engineering, this course will help you explore what it takes to be an engineer.
 We will explore facets of mechanical, structural, civil, and electrical engineering in a hands-on, minds-on approach.

-Excursions at UC Berkeley – Students in this program have visited Circuit Launch, an innovative shared electronic and prototype lab, woodshop and additive manufacturing facility, the Chabot Space Center/NASA Ames Visitor Center, and Intel headquarters.
+Excursions – Students in this program will visit the TESLA Fremont Factory as well as Circuit Launch, an innovative shared electronic and prototype lab, woodshop and additive manufacturing facility.

 Meet your instructor